abhiSakhuja/gma-soonami-hackathon/README.md

 ## 📌 Components Overview
 - **Locations DB** → Stores cities, regions, and location references.
 - **DynamoDB** → Stores record metadata and IDs.
-- **Lambda Services** → Orchestrate DynamoDB retrieval and Pinecone search.
+- **Lambda Services** → Orchestrate DynamoDB retrieval and Pinecone (to be replaced by OpenSearch) search.
-- **Pinecone** → Vector database for semantic similarity search (will be replaced using OpenSearch)
+- **Pinecone** → Vector database for semantic similarity search (to be replaced by OpenSearch)
 - **Fine-tuned Model** → Embedding model trained on our dataset for domain-specific semantic matching.
 - **LLM** → Provides final reranking and reasoning for transparency.